bgiesing/brandongiesing.com/content/cosicast/videos/cosicast-2016-lookback.md

 ### Spring 2016

-Jump to April and I recieved early access to an Android version of an iOS only app named Replay.
+Jump to April and I received early access to an Android version of an iOS only app named Replay.
 This was awesome as it made way fancier videos than Clip and it had less bugs.
-The main issue was it had a forced watermark but that was only temporary for the inital betas.
+The main issue was it had a forced watermark but that was only temporary for the initial betas.

 The first video edited with Replay was The Seven Falls FMV.
 Since my device was so low powered still, I couldn't use basically any of those fancy effects and